racqspace/ansible-role-code-server/README.md

 * Use cloud servers to speed up tests, compilations, downloads, and more
 * Preserve battery life when you're on the go; all intensive tasks run on your server

-More information regarding code-server at: https://github.com/cdr/code-server
+More information about code-server at: https://github.com/cdr/code-server

 ## License